How to Perform a Brand Audit in 9 Simple Steps

 The Impact of Brand Consistency

-We spend a lot of time doing what we do—serving customers, making sales, day-to-day operations.
-As a result, we often assume people know more about our business than they do.
-We must make it easy for them to understand the value we offer.
+We spend a lot of time serving customers, making sales, and managing day-to-day operations.
+Because of our busyness, we assume people know more than they do.
+Therefore, we must make it easy for them to understand our offer.

 Your audience can only digest a certain amount of information at once.
 They aren’t stupid, they’re just busy.
 People don’t have time to figure out how you help them—you must make it obvious.